u3560670/1340-Group-Project/README.md

 Table 1:
 Size: 10 Time: 3600 State: Booked (Booking Overtime!
 Please release the booking.)

 Second function is table occupying.
 When a customers is arrived the restaurant without booking, it can be provided an available table by this function.
-User need to enter the table number and the table
+User need to enter the table number and the table status will be changed to occupied.

 Third function is table releasing.
 User can change the table status from booked to available by entering the number of table.
 It will display "Continue?
 (Y/N): " for another table to be released.

 Fourth function is finding available table.
 User need to enter the number of customers and the program will search the avaialbe table that the total number of customers can sit on.
 If there is no avaiable table, it will display "No available table is found."

 Fifth function is table booking.
 User need to enter the personal information such as name and phone.
 Then, user can enter the table which they want to book.
 If the table is not available at that time, it will display the "Failed.
 Table is not vacant".
 If it is available, the table will be booked and no other change can be made.
 The booking record will be stored in the "Booking.txt" with format "Name: Phone No.: Table No.: ".
 Then, it will display "Continue?
 (Y/N): " for another booking.
-The booking service of a table is only available for a day and no future booking is allowed.
+The booking service of a table is only available for a hour before the meal and no future booking is allowed.
 It can book a table for 1 hour and it will be released after an hour.

 Sixth function is Release Booking.
 User can cancel a booking or indicate that the customer is arrived.
 If it is cancellation of booking, it will required user to enter the table number and release the table status from booked to avaiable.
 If customer is arrived, it will also required user to enter the table number and change the table status from booked to occupied.

 Seventh function is Table setting.
 It can set or reset the numbers of table from 0 to 20 and the size of the table from 0 to 2147483647.

 Input/output specifications:
+User always input the correct input.
+For table booking function, user need to input the name in capital letter.

 Compilation and Execution Instructions:
+After the user input the value, they have to press "enter" to execute the program.